HamburgChimps/advanzia-assistant/README.md

-# advanzia-enhancer
+# Advanzia Enhancer

-A Chrome extension to enhance the Advanzia Bank Gebuehrenfrei Transaction UI, using Rust &amp; Typescript
+A Chrome extension to enhance the Advanzia Bank Gebuehrenfrei Transaction UI, using Rust and Typescript.